gustavopinto/gustavopinto.github.com/_pages/about.md

 Dr. Gustavo Pinto is an assistant professor at the Federal University of Pará (UFPA), Brazil.
 Dr. Pinto holds a PhD in Software Engineering from the Informatics Center at the Federal University of Pernambuco (UFPE).
 He works in intersection between people and code.
-He authored 50+ research papers; many of them in top venues (e.g., ICSE, ASE, EMSE).
-He served as a member for 50+ program committees.
-He is a CNPq researcher (level 2).
-Since 2020, he is serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).
+He is a CNPq researcher (level 2) and, since 2020, he is serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).

 ## Research highlight